-Want to update your ceiling fan?
+Want to update your ceiling fan without replacing it?
 Here are some easy ideas to make them more stylish!

 I think that every single light in our new house was a boob light or a ceiling fan, and while we are working to replace a lot of them, some are going to stay.